iip-ecosphere/platform/platform/documentation/README.md

 # IIP-Ecosphere platform documentation

-# Further documents
+## Further documents
 * Platform handbook (soon)
 * [Guideline to open the projects and setup the environment](../documentation/Guideline.pdf?raw=true)
 * [Release guideline] (../documentation/RELEASE.md)

-# Guidelines
+## Guidelines
 * There is an overall **architecture** and a **platform handbook** in the IIP-Ecosphere ownCloud.
 Please consult the architecture first to understand how existing and new parts are related.
 * **Java projects** are created with Eclipse (2020-12-R).
 Use iipCodeFormatter.xml from ``platformDependencies`` as formatter.
 Set text editor print margin to 120 characters.
 * For now, we use **JDK 8** in order to be compliant with Edge devices.
-To have exchangeable projects across development installations, use in Eclipse the execution environment ``JavaSE-1.8`` as JRE system library.
+In particular, for the lower layers that shall be used on edge devices, code must be executable on JDK 8.
+For higher layers, this limitation may be relaxed.
+To achieve exchangeable projects across development installations, use in Eclipse the execution environment ``JavaSE-1.8`` as JRE system library.
 This may be relaxed in future.
-Unfortunately, Eclipse 2020-12-R complains again about complier compliance.
-If a solution for this is known, please describe here.
+To be on the safe side, install a recent (open) JDK 1.8 and associated it in Eclipse to JavaSE-1.8 so that only the JDK 1.8 library is available, i.e., no newer operations.
 * Use **Javadoc** to describe the parts and pieces as well as their contract and intention.
 We assume that parameters of reference types are passed in with instances unless the documentation indicates that null (in Javadoc in bold font) can be used.
 * A related Java **Checkstyle** definition is based on Checkstyle 8.35 (definitions are working also with 8.36.1).
 Please use it.
 The style definition is in ``platformDependencies`` and shall be added as a project local definition named ``IIP Code Conventions``to Checkstyle before importing the other projects (see [setup guideline](../documentation/Guideline.pdf?raw=true) for details).
 Please use empty lines as paragraph breaks in text, i.e., whenever a unit of code has been completed that is not an own method.
 An empty line after each line of code is not recommended in this project.
 However, empty lines in this sense are not part of the Checkstyle rules.
 * Please install **FindBugs** or **Spotbugs** to avoid obvious programming problems.